psopuch93/check-IP-at-eNB-IPHY/README.md

 <h1>For what?</h1>

-  Bash script that helps me automate my work.
+  Bash script that helps me automate my job.
 I'm working with some devices with specify IP, manual pinging is boring so I wrote this script.

 <h1>How to use</h1>